Slayer (1981-2019): a Thrash Metal band from Huntington Park, California, USA.

-layer is a band that never lost their hard edge and set standards for the thrash metal flavor.
+he band that never lost their hard edge and set standards for the thrash metal flavor is Slayer.
 Although their recording production and lyrical style would mature, they stayed "puritan" to the thrash style from the very beginning, wavering not an inch from it.
 Very few bands in this extreme form of music ever make it big but Slayer did manage to gain wide popular appeal.
 Record collectors consider Slayer publications as some of the most valuable and challenging to find because of its extreme sound that caters to a very specific ear.

 Originally to be called by their full name Dragon Slayer (the "Dragon" part was quickly, and rightfully so dropped), Slayer formed in 1981 with Tom Araya (bass/vocals; originally a respiratory therapist at the local hospital), founder Kerry King (guitar), Jeff Hannerman (guitar) and Dave Lombardo (drums).
 Although officially dubbed Slayer they would become known locally as "The Huntington Hooligans".